terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 - Administrator role on All Account Management services.
 - Administrator role on All Identity and Access enabled services.
 - Manager service role on Cloud Object Storage to create service credentials.
+That is not needed if you configure storage delegation.

 You can use the IBM provided [IAM Access Group Terraform Module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group) to configure `deployers` and `watsonx admins` access groups and add members to them.